SteveUpton/matplotlib-chernoff-faces/README.md

 Before being used to create a Chernoff Face, your DataFrame must be normalised so each value is within the range 0 to 1 using the `CFace.normalise_df(df)` function, which returns a normalised DataFrame, while maintaining scaling within each column.
 Only numeric columns are normalised, all non-numeric columns are retained, but skipped for the purposes of Chernoff Face creation.

+I recommend that you filter down to a set of record that you want to compare as Chernoff Faces _before_ normalising the DataFrame.
+Within a given normalised DataFrame, the Chernoff Faces should be comparable, ie. their features should scale with the values themselves.
+If you normalise the DataFrame before filtering, the normalisation may result in outlier values being overrepresented in the Chernoff Face features.
+Chernoff Face visualisation is more suitable for analysis of timeseries and otherwise relatively comparable data.

 Internally, a Chernoff Face object stores each feature as a value between 0 and 1.
 You can manually edit these values, but I'm not sure why you'd want to do that.
 If you edit the features to ranges outside the range 0 to 1, the face will still draw, but it might look strange.